charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 ### What's Negotiable?

-Breach -- Maxed out.
-Dramatic Entrance.
-Titan, Pact -- Maxed out.
-Ulvenwald Hydra, Hour of Promise.
-Search, Guide -- Maxed out.
-Arbor Elf, Joraga Treespeaker, Utopia Sprawl.

-Bolt, Chandra -- Protected.
-Blank to the program but we keep them.
+Most of the deck is set in stone.

+We'd love to have <a class="card">Search for Tomorrow</a> in every opening hand, but we're maxed out at 4 copies.
+We're also maxed out on <a class="card">Simian Spirit Guide</a>, which lets us drop turn-3 Titan even without Search.
+We might consider playing more than 4 <a class="card">Through the Breach</a>, but <a class="card">Dramatic Entrance</a> isn't good enough.
+And we're not about to cut any <a class="card">Summoner's Pact</a>.
+We already lose 5% to 10% of games due to not being able to find Titan, plus Pact finds our silver bullet <a class="card">Reclamation Sage</a> out of the sideboard.

+In the interest of honest comparison, we also won't touch <a class="card">Lightning Bolt</a> or <a class="card">Chandra, Torch of Defiance</a>.
+Perhaps these aren't the best interactive cards to play, and perhaps 3 isn't the right number of interactive cards, but that's outside the scope of the present analysis.

+That leaves:

+- <a class="card">Oath of Nissa</a> -- Compare to Cantrip, Wraith?
-Elder, Farseek -- do we have the right number, and should we be playing Explore instead?
+- <a class="card">Farseek</a> and <a class="card">Sakura-Tribe Elder</a> -- Is 8 the right number of 2-drop ramp spells, and should we be playing Explore?
-Oath -- Compare to Cantrip, Wraith
-Lands -- How about 24, 26?
+- <a class="card">Lands</a> -- How about 24, 26?
 Sheltered Thicket probably not worth considering: it's never an untapped land off the top, and late game we're unlikely to cycle it -- we already have Valakut on the table, so Mountain is what we want.

 ---

 ---

-and assume it's safe to dedicate only 3 maindeck slots to interaction (the 2 remaining <A class="card">Lightning Bolt</a>s and the <a class="card">Chandra, Torch of Defiance</a>).
-In that case, is <a class="card">Oath of Nissa</a> the best we can do, and are there any other

 ### How Good is Oath?